 “[A] sprite with rubber legs and megawatt energy.... to ACT and to RAP and DANCE...It's not easy to find people with that skill set...." is what a reviewer said of her portrayal of the title role in Will Power’s hip-hop musical Honey Bo and the Goldmine at the prestigious La Jolla Playhouse (San Diego, CA) under the Artistic Direction of Tony Award winning Des McAnuff.
 Kerisse is a graduate of Towson University, Magna Cum Laude with Double Honors and received her dance training at the Alvin Ailey School, dancing with numerous companies and music artists.
 She is known for portraying a wide range of characters with an honesty, emotional rawness, and vulnerability and has worked internationally in award-winning new and classical plays alongside theatrical greats such as Obie Award winner Arthur French and Tony Award winner Lillias White and has garnered the praise of critics and veterans including the late Ruby Dee and Earle Hyman.

 Additional theatrical achievements include: Drama Desk Company Award winning Trojan Women (NYC), Macbeth in Bonn and Neuss, Germany, Underground Griots at the National Black Theatre Festival (Winston-Salem, NC), and the Downtown Urban Theater Festival’s Best Audience Winner Destiny Manifested (NYC).
-Writing acknowledgements include: Synchronicity Theatre's Stripped Bare: Arts Incubator Project Winner (Atlanta, GA) and A-List selection of National Black Theatre Festival Garland Thompson, Sr. Reading Series (Winston-Salem, NC).
+Writing acknowledgements include: Synchronicity Theatre's Stripped Bare: Arts Incubator Project Winner (Atlanta, GA), two-time recipient of Fulton County Arts & Culture Individual Artist Grant, and A-List selection of National Black Theatre Festival Garland Thompson, Sr. Reading Series (Winston-Salem, NC).
 Film credits include Harlem International Film Festival Best Actress award winning role in the SXSW and Gotham Award nominee feature, August the First; Rise of the Zombies (Sy-Fy Channel) opposite Levar Burton and Mariel Hemingway; Dough Boys (Paramount/BET); The Janky Promoters (Ice Cube Vision/Weinstein) opposite Tiffany Haddish; and 24 Hour Love (Image Entertainment) with Lynn Whitfield.
 Television credits include: recurring on All My Children, guest starring on The Defenders, Law & Order: SVU, The Whole Truth, and Rescue Me.
 While embarking on her career, Kerisse founded the nonprofit company GuiDANCE Autism, Inc., Bringing the joy of dance to children with special needs www.GuiDANCEAutism.com

-Thomas W. Jones, II (Director) is an acclaimed, award-winning director, writer, and performer of more than 200 plays worldwide.
+Thomas W. Jones, II (Director) was born and raised in Queens, New York.
+He is an acclaimed, award-winning director, writer, and performer of more than 200 plays worldwide.
 His work has received 48 Washington DC Helen Hayes Award nominations winning 15 awards, including Best Director for Samm Art Williams’ Home and his own Bessie's Blues.
 He has also received 3 New York AUDELCO Award nominations, the Drama-Logue Award, the San Diego Critics Award, NAACP Phoenix Award, among others.